 We welcome your letters.
 Please address correspondence to Editor, Stereo Review, 1633 Broadway, New York, NY 10019.
-You should include your address and telephone number far verification.
+You shauld include your address and telephone number far verificatian.
 Letters may be edited for clarity and length.

-JVC KD-GT7 3-CD in-dash changer receiver: buy it in March, April, or May and choose three free RCA CD's from a list of more than ten of the hottest new RCA releases!
+free when you buy the remarkable JVC KD-GT7 3-CD in-dash changer receiver: buy it in March, April, or May and choose three free RCA CD's from a list of more than ten of the hottest new RCA releases!
 Take your pick from rock, country, urban, and adult contemporary.
 It's a gift from JVC that'll get you going in real style.